 Cyber-bullying (Online), by its very nature, will always require further investigation.
 If the bullying involves mobile telephones or other multimedia devices, these will be confiscated to enable investigators to examine them.
 The Nunthorpe Academy Internet and Network Usage Policy clearly outlines the procedures relating to: Computer systems, Internet, email, mobile telephone and multimedia use.

 Students and their parents/carers are required to agree to and sign ‘Nunthorpe Academy Internet and Network Usage Agreement’ upon the student’s admission to the Academy.
 It clearly informs all parties, that any evidence of this type of bullying, will be retained by the Academy e.g. emails, text messages, etc.

 Nunthorpe students are provided with accessible sources of advice and support.
 A student who feels they are subject to bullying, or who has witnessed bullying, may approach any Academy colleagues, who will then ensure that the matter is dealt with as quickly as possible.

 Pastoral Managers and Form Tutors can provide advice, reassurance and support to any student who has been subject to bullying and will help with regard to restoring self-esteem and confidence.
 If necessary, Pastoral Managers can arrange counselling for victims of bullying, or indeed the bullies with a member of the Inclusion team.
 Students who have bullied others will be supported by: discussing what happened, discovering why they became involved, establishing the wrong doing and why there is a need to change their behaviour.
 Parents or carers will also be informed to help change the attitude of the student.
 Students who are concerned about bullying, either as a victim, a witness or those involved in bullying behaviour, can ask to speak to an anti-bullying ambassador.
-This can be done at student services or via the pastoral team.
+This can be done through Miss Dixon or via the pastoral team.